 Exogenous Ketones Review: Overall Winner

 Since Pruvit ketones provided the most elevation of ketones in my body for the longest amount of time and tastes great, I give them the top position in this review despite the higher cost.
+The exogenous ketones benefits I experience from the Pruvit brand make them worth it to me.
 It was also the only ketone supplement that reliably lowered by blood sugar and the one I felt best on.

 More from my site